 Millennials: (Age: 25-39):

 Born between 1980-1994, this is the largest generation since the Baby Boomers.
 Millennials are known as incredibly sophisticated, technology-wise, and impervious to most traditional marketing and sales pitches.
 They have been there, done that since childhood.
-Millennials expect racial and ethnic diversity, but they are more segmented as an audience because of the expansion of Cable TV, satellite radio, the Internet, e-zines, etc. They still watch TV, but prefer streaming or on demand; they want it their way.
+Millennials expect racial and ethnic diversity, but they are more segmented as an audience because of the expansion of Cable TV, satellite radio, the Internet, e-zines, etc. They still watch TV, but prefer streaming or on-demand; they want it their way.
 Because the Internet presents so many choices, Millennials are less brand-loyal—they tend to think globally.
 Accustomed to praise, used to multitasking, less traditionally materialistic, Millennials are flexible, changing their fashion, style consciousness and where and how they are communicated with.
-Millennials are often raised in dual income or single parent families so they are more likely than previous generations to be involved in family purchases, everything from groceries to new cars.
+Millennials are often raised in dual-income or single-parent families so they are more likely than previous generations to be involved in family purchases, everything from groceries to new cars.
 One in nine has a credit card co-signed by a parent.

 - A different definition of success and different life goals: The old model was to scrimp and save until retirement, then travel and enjoy life.
-“This generation wants experience and travel now—their goal is towards mobility, not stability.
+“This generation wants to experience and travel now—their goal is towards mobility, not stability.
 They want to spend along the way.
 And that’s not necessarily a bad idea,” says Bird.

 - How to save: “We all need to budget, but I prefer to call it a spending plan.
-And I advise people to divide it up in more than one savings slot.
+And I advise people to divide it up into more than one savings slot.
 What do I do if lose my job?
-What do I do if I need new tires.
+What do I do if I need new tires?
 What do I do if I want new skis?
 Have a savings account for travel, for unexpected “oops” needs, for retirement,” says Barlow.

-- How to get advice: Most millennials seldom set foot in a branch bank or any bricks and mortar bank.
+- How to get advice: Most millennials seldom set foot in a branch bank or any bricks-and-mortar bank.
 They conduct their financial life online.
 “There are lots of resources for this generation,” says Pope.
 “You can take a class online, or at a community college.”

-- Building credit: It’s easier to budget when you live on a cash basis, but at some point you have to build a credit history.
-Getting a credit card with a low limit and paying it off completely every month is an easy way to build good credit history.
+- Building credit: It’s easier to budget when you live on a cash basis, but at some point, you have to build a credit history.
+Getting a credit card with a low limit and paying it off completely every month is an easy way to build a good credit history.
 You’ll need it eventually.